SoftBank says Benchmark, Menlo Ventures ready to sell some Uber stock

 It is offering to buy Uber shares from existing investors at a valuation of $48 billion, a 30 percent discount to the most recent valuation of $68.5 billion, a person familiar with the matter said earlier this week.

+However, SoftBank can still increase the price to encourage more people to sell their shares.

-It also would buy $1 billion of new stock at the previous valuation but only if it can accumulate at least a 13.4 percent share of Uber through the tender, another person familiar with the matter said on Tuesday.
+It also would buy $1 billion of new stock at the higher, $68.5 billion valuation but only if it can accumulate at least a 13.4 percent share of Uber through the tender, another person familiar with the matter said on Tuesday.
 If there were not enough sellers, SoftBank could walk away from the deal.

 Uber said late on Tuesday that the expected tender had launched.